-- 88 See A/HRC/13/37, para.
-13. - 89 See A/HRC/13/37, para.
-26. - 90 See A/HRC/13/37, para.
-29. Concerning the collection and storage of information by customs authorities, see the World Customs Organization SAFE Framework of Standards, page 26 ("...
-National legislation must contain provisions that specify that any data collected and or transmitted by Customs must be treated confidentially and securely and be sufficiently protected, and it must grant certain rights to natural or legal persons to whom the information pertains"). - 91 See A/HRC/13/37, para.
-30. - 92 See A/HRC/13/37, para.
-31. - 93 See A/HRC/13/37, para.
-32. - 94 See Basic Human Rights Reference Guide on the principle of legality in national counterterrorism legislation (forthcoming).
+- 98 See A/HRC/13/37, para.
+30. - 99 See A/HRC/13/37, para.
+31. - 100 See A/HRC/13/37, para.
+32. - 101 The principle of legality is enshrined in art.
+15 of the International Covenant on Civil and Political Rights.
+See also Fact Sheet No. 32 (Human Rights, Terrorism and Counter-Terrorism) of the Office of the United Nations High Commissioner for Human Rights, pp. 39 et seq.
 Specific to art.
-17 of the International Covenant on Civil and Political Rights, see also: - Human Rights Committee, General comment No. 16, para.
+17 of the International Covenant on Civil and Political Rights, see also: - Human Rights Committee, General comment No. 16: art.
+17 (Right to privacy), para.
 3. - Human Rights Committee, Antonius Cornelis Van Hulst v.
 The Netherlands, Communication 903/1999 (CCPR/C/82/D/903/1999) (2004), para.
 7.3 ("... in order to be permissible under article 17, any interference with the right to privacy must cumulatively meet several conditions set out in paragraph 1, i.e. it must be provided for by law, be in accordance with the provisions, aims and objectives of the Covenant and be reasonable in the particular circumstances of the case"). - A/HRC/13/37, para.
 17, which provides that:

 "[...]
 Restrictions that are not prescribed by law are 'unlawful' in the meaning of article 17, and restrictions that fall short of being necessary or do not serve a legitimate aim constitute 'arbitrary' interference with the rights provided under article 17.
 Consequently, limitations to the right to privacy or other dimensions of article 17 are subject to a permissible limitations test, as set forth by the Human Rights Committee in its general comment No. 27 (1999).
 That general comment addresses freedom of movement (art.
 12), one of the provisions that contains a limitations clause.
 At the same time, it codifies the position of the Human Rights Committee in the matter of permissible limitations to the rights provided under the [International Covenant on Civil and Political Rights].
 The permissible limitations test, as expressed in the general comment, includes, inter alia, the following elements: